OmarSayedMostafa/Deep-learning-Colorization-for-visual-media/README.md

 * download .exe file attached
 * read insteraction to use .exe.txt to know how to run for first time

+# Notes
+* you should aware of change file pathes corrosponding to your data set locations when try to read or test images
+* you should aware of handle creating Model weight directory for first time to save trained model's weights every time you preform tarining.
+* there are a single file contain the whole code as functions used temporary for testing u can use it if u are not an OOP fan :D.

 for any question: omareasko3@gamil.com.